seltzer1717/just-maven-clojurescript-archetype/README.md

 - This isn't another build tool.
 It's a Maven archetype, designed to put you in control.
   - Maven archetypes are just project stereotypes that make it easy for developers to create a new project patterned for a specific purpose.
   - So no plugins required or proprietary command line tools required.
-- Java shops are notoriously rigid when asked to introducie new build mechanisms into their existing DevOps pipeline system.
+- Java shops are notoriously rigid when asked to introduce new build mechanisms into their existing DevOps pipeline system.
   - This archetype introduces no new tools.
-It's just a maven pom that fits neatly within a curreent Maven DevOps pipeline infrastructure.
+It's just a maven pom that fits neatly within a current Maven DevOps pipeline infrastructure.
 - Maven is an extremely mature, maintained, and tested dependency management ecosystem.
-  - Maven already has every possible dependency , build, packaging, and deployment management feature.
+  - Maven already has dozens of dependency, build, packaging, and deployment management features.
       - Why would you reinvent the wheel?
 # Goals for this Project
 - Just use Maven...only Maven.
 - No plugins.
   - Plugins are sometimes not maintained or they don't do exacly what you want.
 - Avoid custom or proprietary command line tools.
-  - The Cognitect `clj` command line for Windows has a lower priority.q
+  - The Cognitect `clj` command line tool for Windows has a lower priority than the version for Mac and Linux.
 - Avoid 'magic' jars, e.g. jars that are built and shared for download outside a standard maven build process.
+  - You might be wondering why we don't use the Windows 'magic' jar on the ClojureScript site.
+  - Well, that is likely an 'uber-jar', but built in a way that I don't understand.
+  - It's contents include artifacts (not dependencies) that I cannot find in the Github ClojureScript repo.
     - FYI - God bless all open source contributors and projects.
-I will NEVER criticize or complain about any open-source project...ever.
-It's free...duh.
+      - I will **NEVER** criticize or complain about any open-source project...ever.
+      - It's free...duh.
 Do you have any idea how expensive it is to create software?
+      - The ClojureScript maintainers are nothing short of **awesome!**

-- But this project uses XML :(
+- But this project uses XML :( (frowny-face)
   - Okay - can we stop kicking XML around?
 Please?
   - XML gives you autocomplete in most development editors!
   - It's what all the Maven documentation is written in.
   - As Rich would say, creating a pom.edn feature is a NON-GOAL.
-    - You can create a solution for yourself - it's easily possible using the `exec-maven-plugin`.
+    - You can create a solution for yourself - it's certainly possible using the `exec-maven-plugin`.
 # Getting Started - Prerequisites
 - Install Java - https://jdk.java.net/17/
 - Install Maven - https://maven.apache.org/download.cgi
 - Install Node - https://nodejs.org/en/download/
 - Add the above commands  to your user `path` (OS specific) to include the above.
   - Assume you know how to do this.
+- Verify your installs:
+  - `java --version`
+  - `mvn --version`
+  - `node --version`
 # Getting Started - Using the Archetype
 - Navigate to your Maven based Java projects directory.
   - You should really designate a single directory on your computer that holds maven projects.
 I recommend `C:/Users/<you>/Documents/Development/Java/projects` (Windows 11).
 I assume you can determine the equivalent for your OS.